DannieBGoode/opensx70/_posts/2019/06/2019-06-10-the-report.md

 But ever since I read [this article](https://eprints.kingston.ac.uk/35071/1/Buse-P-35071-AAM.pdf) by Prof. [Peter Buse](https://www.liverpool.ac.uk/arts/staff/peter-buse/), for me there was one that was legendary: the shareholder's meeting held on March 22nd 1973.

+(if you just want to download the report, please skip to the end of the post)

 So I did what I always do: search online trying to find something, maybe a good scan, maybe a bad scan.

 And there was **NOTHING** only [this request](http://www.polaroidland.net/2012/06/13/an-annual-report-request/) by [Christopher Bonanos](https://www.linkedin.com/in/christopher-bonanos-22651a24), the author of [Instant: The story of Polaroid](https://www.amazon.com/Instant-Story-Polaroid-Christopher-Bonanos/dp/1616890851)